jeangiraldoo/markup.nvim/README.md

 --   bolditalic -> Combined bold and italic
 --   quote      -> Quoted text style
 --   code       -> Code block style
+--
+--
+-- **Lorem generation options**
+--
+-- Built-in generator for supported markup languages:
+--
+--   builtin_function_pattern (string) -> A format string representing a built-in function for generating --     Lorem text.
+--     Only used for inserting text via the native functions of the markup language.
+--
+--     Example: "#lorem(%s)" for Typst generates lorem text when provided a number.
+--
+-- Plugin generator options:
+--
+-- Common options (applies to word, sentence, and paragraph):
+--   default_item_number (number) -> Number of items inserted when no explicit number is supplied --                                   by the user
+--   random (boolean)             -> If true, words are selected randomly --   window_size (number)         -> Number of recent words to avoid repeating when generating randomly --   max_width (number)           -> Maximum width of a line --
+-- Word-specific options:
+--   (inherits all common options; no additional fields) --
+-- Sentence-specific options:
+--   minimum_length (number)      -> Minimum number of words per sentence --   maximum_length (number)      -> Maximum number of words per sentence --   max_commas (number)          -> Maximum number of commas allowed per sentence --   comma_chance (number)        -> Probability of a comma appearing after a word; range 0.0 to 1.0 --
+-- Paragraph-specific options:
+--   sentence_number (number)         -> Number of sentences per paragraph
+--   minimum_sentence_length (number) -> Minimum number of words per sentence --   maximum_sentence_length (number) -> Maximum number of words per sentence --   max_sentence_commas (number)     -> Maximum number of commas allowed per sentence --   sentence_comma_chance (number)   -> Probability of a comma appearing after a word;
+--                                       range 0.0 to 1.0

 return {
     markdown = {